trailbehind/StaticMapService/README.md

 ### GET or POST /{bounds}/{width}x{height}/{background}.{format}
 #### Parameters
-* bounds: A bounding box in e,s,w,n format.
+* bounds: A bounding box in w,s,e,n format.
 Example `-120,38,-119,39`.
 Bounding boxes that cross the anti-meridian are not currently supported

 #### Post data - Optional
 * Same as above, but optional, and map will not be fit to data.